 Two Step Fresh Peach Pound Cake Recipe is rich, moist and full of fresh, sweet peaches.
 Peach Schnapps also gives this pound cake a lot of boozy flavor!

-In the order listed add flour, sugar, butter, buttermilk, peach schnapps, eggs, and vanilla to a 4-quart bowl of an electric mixer.
+In theย order listed, add flour, sugar, butter, buttermilk, peach schnapps, eggs, and vanilla to a 4-quart bowl of an electric mixer.

 Mix another 2 minutes at medium speed.